 Evelin Ilves acknowledged young athletes

-The Young Athlete’s Prize of the First Lady’s Foundation’s of the President of the Republic’s Cultural Foundation is intended to acknowledge young, under-21-year-olds with very good academic achievements.
-The prize is to cover training and competition costs.
-The Young Athlete’s Prize is financed by Nordea Bank and is awarded twice a year – in April and November.
+The Young Athlete Prize of the First Lady's Foundation of the Cultural Foundation of the President of the Republic is a prize intended to acknowledge under-21-year-olds with very good academic achievements.
+The prize is earmarked for the recipients' training and competition costs.
+The Young Athlete's prize is financed by Nordea Bank and is presented twice a year.
+The Young Athlete prize can be 3,200 euros per recipient.
+To date, the prize has been divided between three recipients.

 Office of the President